This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Database Vault Operations Control for Infrastructure Database Administrators

-In a multitenant database, you can now use Oracle Database Vault to block common users (infrastructure DBAs, for example) from accessing local data in pluggable databases (PDBs).
+In a multitenant database, you can now use Oracle Database Vault to block common users (infrastructure database administrators, for example) from accessing local data in pluggable databases (PDBs).

 This enhancement prevents common users from accessing local data that resides on a PDB.
 It enables you to store sensitive data for your business applications and to allow operations to manage the database infrastructure without having to access sensitive customer data.